Prospective Students for the Emergency Medical Science Curriculum

 The times for clinical activities vary from early morning rotations to late evening rotations.
 Most of our clinical rotations will be on Tuesday, Thursday, or Friday.
 However, other days of the week are scheduled as the need arises.
 Clinical shifts are scheduled for at least nine hours.
 Tuesday and Thursday clinical shifts usually run from 1:00 pm to 10:20 pm.
 Friday clinical shifts usually run from 8:00 am to 5:20 pm.

 Clinical begins in the second semester of the EMS Program.
-This semester is focused on orientation and EMT-Intermediate skills.
+This semester is focused on orientation and Advanced EMT skills.
 96 hours of clinical must be obtained in that semester.

 Grady EMS in Atlanta, Georgia is an example of an overnight trip that actually lasts for five consecutive days.
 This occurs during the second fall semester of your EMS Program.
 Please be prepared for this trip.